Wintry hike across two summits of Jizera Mountains.

 Paličník is a 15m tall rock formation topped by a cross and a viewing platform.
 One can reach it by stone-carved steps secured by a railing, making it easy even in snow.

-On one side, we saw Smrk; on the other was a valley with another town, where we headed.
+On one side, we saw Smrk; on the other was a dale with the town where we headed.

 While the vistas from Smrk were spectacular, I enjoyed those from Paličník even more.
 It wasn't as windy, and the late-afternoon sun made everything more colourful than before